-Purpose and Scope
+A. Purpose and Scope

-The Audit Committee (the "Committee") is a committee of the Board of Directors of Itafos (the "Company").
-The primary function of the Committee is to assist the Board of Directors in fulfilling its financial reporting and controls responsibilities to the shareholders of the Company and to the investment community.
+The Audit Committee (the "Committee") is a committee of the Board of Directors (the "Board") of Itafos Inc. (the "Company").
+The primary function of the Committee is to assist the Board in fulfilling its financial reporting and controls responsibilities to the shareholders of the Company and to the investment community.
 The external auditors will report directly to the Committee.
 The Committee's primary duties and responsibilities are:

-- overseeing the integrity of the Company's financial statements and reviewing the financial reports and other financial information provided by the Company to any governmental body or the public; - recommending the appointment and reviewing and appraising the audit work of the Company's independent auditor, overseeing the independent auditor's qualifications and independence and providing an open avenue of communication among the independent auditor, senior management, the financial, internal audit and reporting team, and the Board of Directors; - serving as an independent and objective party to oversee and monitor the Company's financial reporting process and internal controls, its processes to manage financial risk, and its compliance with legal, ethical and regulatory requirements; and - encouraging continuous improvement of, and fostering adherence to, the Company's policies, procedures and practices at all levels.
+- Overseeing integrity of the Company's financial statements and reviewing the financial reports and other financial information provided by the Company to any governmental body or the public and preparing reports or certifications required by any governmental body, including any stock exchange, in connection with the Company's financial reports; - 2.
+Recommending the appointment and reviewing and appraising the audit work of the Company's independent auditor, overseeing the independent auditor's qualifications and independence and providing an open avenue of communication among the independent auditor, senior management, the financial, internal audit and reporting team, and the Board; - 3.
+Reviewing the Company's financial statements, MD&A and annual and interim profit or loss press releases before they are publicly disclosed and overseeing procedures for reviewing the Company's public disclosure of financial information extracted or derived from the Company's financial statements (other than press releases, which must be reviewed by this Committee); - 4.
+Serving as an independent and objective party to oversee and monitor the Company's auditing, accounting, financial reporting process and internal controls, its processes to manage financial risk, and its compliance with legal, ethical and regulatory requirements regarding financial reporting; and - 5.
+Performing such other duties and responsibilities set forth in this charter.